wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Credits: {cite}`landmarks_in_genetics_2003`.
 :::
 %#% Beautiful figure but under copyright by Springer Nature.
 Their quick price estimate returns a $250 price tag for our use case.
-As previously described, the project was very costly, with an estimated cost of \$3 billion.
+As described in [Box 5.1](Week5_humangenomeproject), the Human Genome Project project was very costly, with an estimated cost of \$3 billion.
 In comparison, it is nowadays possible to sequence all variants between a human genome and the reference for less than \$1,000 on Illumina's NovaSeq machine.